The Ultimate Squat Tutorial

 No, there is always an exception to the rule, this technique is for squatting when exercising, there are times when you need to squat differently and as long as you’re squatting safely there is no problem.

 Am I demonstrating the most perfect squat known to mankind?
 Of course not, but it’s damn close.
-I’m sure someone will pick up on something, and as long as it’s constructive feedback I’m happy to hear about it.

 Common Mistakes in Exercise Form and Repercussions explained by a Caveman Trainer.